 - Add 3-4 tablespoons yogurt. ( The general rule is 2 tablespoons yogurt per quart of milk) Resist the temptation to add more, or you will end up with yogurt that is watery and sour.
 Cover, wrap in a towel and place in the oven with the light on, or the oven on the lowest setting for short periods of time.
 The light will act as an incubator.

 - You could also place on a heating pad on lowest setting.
-The idea is to keep yogurt at a steady warmth ( 100F-110F) for a period of 8 hours.
+The idea is to keep yogurt at a steady but low warmth (100F-110F) for a period of 8 hours.
 If it gets too warm, it will curdle.

 - After 8 hours, strain with a cheese cloth.
 Store in air tight container in the fridge.
 Once cooled it is ready to eat.